 Add videos, contests or any other form of interactive content that will help make potential buyers familiar with your service-based business or brand.

 Our client Lewis Howes, displays a great example on how to use social proof to build trust, share knowledge and create success.
 This shows how Lewis uses media coverage to promote his brand and become an authoritative figure in his niche.
-(Obviously if he's on Ellen he has to be legit, right?)

 During the consideration stage, buyers have clearly outlined and defined their goals and challenges and are looking for the best potential buying options.